maz0r/klipper_canbus/controller/mantam5p.md

 Query Complete
 ```

+If you do not, refer to Section 1. in the Troubleshooting Section.

 23. Write down the new EBB36/42 UUID.
 This is your toolhead UUID

 25. Go to https://github.com/maz0r/klipper_canbus/tree/main/toolhead and find the toolhead and use those instructions to flash your toolhead board.